 From social distancing detection with AI to PPE compliance, the Chooch Visual AI platform provides security teams with actionable insights.
 Chooch AI models analyze video streams both on the edge and in the cloud, capturing still images, generating metadata and sending alerts.

-Here are real world examples of how Chooch has built visual AI models to support our clients with safety and security computer vision.
+Real world examples of how Chooch has built visual AI models to support our clients with safety and security computer vision include PPE Detection, Worker and OSHA Compliance, Mask Detection, Facial Authentication, Remote Perimeter Sensing.

 More organizations are take the right approach to applying computer vision for security AI to keep their employees, customers, and assets safe.
 Computer vision is a subdomain of artificial intelligence that is concerned with how computers “see” digital images and videos.
 The goal of computer vision is to give machines a high-level understanding of visual imagery in a way that approaches or simulates human understanding.
 In recent years, sophisticated computer vision algorithms and techniques have been able to equal or even beat human performance on tasks such as object recognition.